Spectre0911/Risk-Management-Tool/README.md

 Notes: The front end starts from /client/app.js
 - The API's can be found in /server/index.js

-This is to get the repo locally: git clone git clone git@github.com:Spectre0911/CS261.git This will create a new, isolated, branch that you will be able to work on without affecting the main code base. git checkout -b featureName
+This is to get the repo locally: \n git clone git clone git@github.com:Spectre0911/CS261.git This will create a new, isolated, branch that you will be able to work on without affecting the main code base. git checkout -b featureName